-Applicants considering submission of proposals that might be considered clinical trials are strongly encouraged to seek advice from the Developmental Core Director (email@example.com) before submitting a proposal.
+Applicants considering submission of proposals that might be considered clinical trials are also strongly encouraged to seek advice from the Developmental Core before submitting a proposal.

-Involvement of other UNC CFAR Cores is strongly encouraged when applicable.
+Involvement of other UNC CFAR Cores is strongly encouraged whenever applicable.

 Issues related to Rigor and Reproducibility should be addressed in application.